-To find out about Lakehead’s requirements for entrance into each academic program, please
+To find out about Lakehead’s requirements for entrance into each academic program, visit the

-During the academic year, university recruiters travel throughout Ontario to visit Aboriginal learners in many secondary schools and community organizations.
-These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Aboriginal recruiters from Ontario and Quebec colleges and universities.
-They’ll have the most up-to-date information about applying to your university as an Aboriginal learner.
+During the academic year, university recruiters travel across Ontario to visit Indigenous students in many high schools and community organizations.
+These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
+APSIP has the most up-to-date information about applying to university as an Indigenous student.

 Alternative Admissions and Transition Programs